-Independent Director, Chair of the Governance Committee and Lead Director
+Donald Hathaway Independent Director, Chair of the Governance Committee and Lead Director

-Don Hathaway has spent over forty years as a business CEO, a senior partner in two major international consultancies and a corporate director on multiple boards while accumulating expertise in strategy, finance, risk management, marketing and corporate governance.
-Key roles have included the inaugural President and CEO of the Ontario Centres of Excellence and of the Global Risk Institute in Financial Services. and as a Founder and the original Board Chair of Compute Canada, the national system of high-performance computers supporting research at all Canadian universities (he remains the Emeritus Chair).
-He has been a Governor of both York University and Ontario Tech University, and he is a former Chair of the University of Waterloo Advisory Council; Board of Governors, The Ontario Free Trade Policy Advisory Council, and the Canadian Employment and Immigration Advisory Council.
-After undergraduate studies in electrical engineering and mathematics he completed post graduate studies in business at the Schulich School of Business.
-Later he undertook the Economic Value Analysis program at the Kellogg School of Business and the program in corporate governance at the University of Toronto.
+Don Hathaway has spent over forty years as a business CEO, a senior partner in two major international consultancies, and a corporate director on multiple boards while accumulating

+Key roles have included the inaugural President and CEO of the Ontario Centres of Excellence and of the Global Risk Institute in Financial Services, and as a Founder and the original Board Chair of Compute Canada, the national system of high-performance computers supporting research at all Canadian universities (he remains the Emeritus Chair).

-ERIC KLEIN
+He has been a Governor of both York University and Ontario Tech University.
+He is a former Chair of the University of Waterloo Advisory Council; Board of Governors, The Ontario Free Trade Policy Advisory Council, and the Canadian Employment and Immigration Advisory Council.

-Independent Director, Chair of the Audit Committee
+Eric KleinIndependent Director, Chair of the Audit Committee

-Eric Klein is currently President of Klein Advisory Services Inc., a firm that focuses on business strategy, complex mergers, acquisitions, divestitures, and financings for mid-sized Canadian corporations.
+Eric Klein is currently

+President of Klein Advisory

+Services Inc., a firm that

+focuses on business

+strategy, complex

+mergers, acquisitions,

+divestitures, and

+financings for mid-sized

+Canadian corporations.

 With more than 30 years of experience, Eric focuses on providing results-driven corporate finance advisory services for midmarket Canadian companies.
 Recently, Eric was a senior executive with a Canadian public financial institution.
-Prior to that he was the founder and Managing Director of the Corporate Finance, Valuations & Transaction practice of Farber Financial Group.
-Eric is a graduate of McGill University with a B.Comm and a graduate Diploma in Public Accounting and holds designations as a Chartered Public Accountant, a Chartered Business Valuator and is a member of the Institute of Corporate Directors.
+Before that, he was the founder and Managing Director of the Corporate Finance, Valuations, and Transaction practice of Farber Financial Group.

+Eric graduated from McGill University with a B.Comm and a Graduate Diploma in Public Accounting.
+He holds designations as a Chartered Public Accountant and a Chartered Business Valuator and is a member of the Institute of Corporate Directors.